Textile skills and techniques, acquired over many years, are employed to produce ‘collections’.

-Working with fibre brings together the textile skills I have spent my life learning and using, both to earn my living and just for fun.
+Working with fabrics and threads or starting right at the beginning with the raw fibres bring together the textile skills I have spent my life learning and using, both to earn my living and just for fun.
 Starting with raw fleece and doing every process is, for me, a completion of a wonderful, sustainable circle.

 This part of Wales is full of sheep: a myriad of different breeds each with different fleece colours and characteristics.
 I buy white and coloured wool, rare breed special fleeces, mohair, alpaca and angora rabbit fibre, straight from the small farms where the animals live.